Codium-ai/AlphaCodium/README.md

 </p>

 ### Solving an entire CodeContest dataset split
-to solve the entire dataset with AlphaCodium, from the root folder run:
+to solve the entire dataset with qodo Flow, from the root folder run:
 ```
 python -m alpha_codium.solve_dataset \
 --dataset_name /path/to/dataset \